StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/handling-several-other-matters.md

 <!-- --- -->

-### "Neither Josephus nor Joshua mention a marriage between the prostitute Rahab and Salmon"
+### "Neither Josephus nor Joshua mention a marriage between the prostitute Rahab and Salmon" {#neither-josephus-nor-joshua-mention-a-marriage-between-the-prostitute-rahab-and-salmon}

 {{< subjects >}}
 <a href="/subject-index/#josephus">Josephus</a>